 Alright then!
 Hope you enjoyed reading.
 If this was helpful, do consider sharing it with your friends and family.
 And, subscribe to the blog by filling the form below to receive posts like this one directly to your inbox.

-For any suggestions or just a hello, you can reach out to us at firstname.lastname@example.org.
+For any suggestions or just a hello, you can reach out to me at firstname.lastname@example.org.

 Have a marvelous day!